Livingstone, Zambia: Colonial history

 The city was founded in 1905.
 The British South Africa Company moved the capital of the territory there in 1907.
 In 1911 the company merged the territory with North-Eastern Rhodesia as Northern Rhodesia.
-Livingstone prospered from its position as a gateway foir trade between the north and south sides of the Zambezi, as well as from farming in the Southern Province and commercial timber production from forests to the north-west.
+Livingstone prospered from its position as a gateway for trade between the north and south sides of the Zambezi, as well as from farming in the Southern Province and commercial timber production from forests to the north-west.
 A number of colonial buildings were erected which still stand.
 Although the capital was moved to Lusaka in 1935 to be closer to the economic heartland of the Copperbelt, industries based on timber, hides, tobacco, cotton (including textiles) and other agricultural products grew.
 A hydroelectric plant was built taking water from the Eastern Cataract of the Falls.
 The town of Victoria Falls in Southern Rhodesia had the tourist trade, but many supplies were bought from Livingstone.